Skip to main content

 The average customer gets more than 70% of the way through the decision-making process before ever reaching out to sales representatives.

-For more online marketing tactics and tips, be sure to check out this in-depth guide on high-ticket affiliate marketing programs and subscribe to The CMO newsletter for all of the latest marketing trends, technology, and tools.
+For more online marketing tactics and tips, be sure to subscribe to The CMO newsletter for all of the latest insights from experts straight to your inbox.